hanjinliu/cylindra/docs/molecules/spline_to_molecules.md

 # Spline to Molecules

 [Analysis of tomograms](../alignment/index.md) usually starts with placing molecules around densities.
-What method to be used for this initialization step largely depend on your target; if you have a plausible model of placing and orienting molecules, the task can be solve more efficiently and accurately.
+What method to be used for this initialization step largely depends on your target; if you have a plausible model of placing and orienting molecules, the task can be solve more efficiently and accurately.